phonedeck/gcm4j/README.md

 - @turf00 for providing a standard way to respect the server's Retry-After response on errors and a lot of test cases
 - @jalogar for implementing missing auxiliary functions
+- @ivannkf for adding priority and notification fields